execas/execas.github.io/_posts/2018-09-03-reset-root-password-on-centos-linux.md

 tags: [linux,security]
 ---

 The following shows how easy it is to reset the root password on a Linux system.
-Disabling booting from external devices and setting a boot password can hinder someone using this method with malicious purpose.
+Disabling booting from external devices and setting a boot password can hinder someone using this method with malicious intent.

 ## Booting into emergency mode